saifulkhan/storytelling-vis/README.md

     .create();
 ```

-For example, Covid19 single location workflow is setup as,
+For example, Covid19 single location workflow is created by,

 ```ts
 new Covid19SLWorkflow()